 GLP-1 Telehealth Programs Compared (2026)

-What to Look For in a GLP-1 Telehealth Provider
+Get Evaluated by SHED MDWhat to Look For in a GLP-1 Telehealth Provider

-- • Real medical consultation — not an automated questionnaire
+- • Real medical consultation, not an automated questionnaire

 - • Licensed physicians or NPs reviewing your case